John John Molina: Amateur career

-Pro career
+Professional career

 Molina started as a professional on February 25, 1986, beating Job Walters by a decision in four.
 His first three fights were decisions.
 He won his first 14 bouts, nine of them by knockout.
 Among the people he beat during that span was Victor Aponte, who was a stablemate of both Alberto Mercado and Juan Carazo.
 Aponte got knocked out by Molina in the 10th and final round.
 During this period of his career, Molina received much television exposure in Puerto Rico, many of his fights being shown on TV by producer and fight commentator Ivonne Class and her Video Deportes company.

 Then, he faced Lupe Suarez, losing for the first time, when he was knocked out in the ninth round.
 Immediately after suffering his first loss, he embarked on a five-fight win streak, including a disqualification win in four rounds over former Hector Camacho world title challenger Rafael Solis, and a knockout in eight over Miguel Medina.
 After those two wins, he was ranked as the number one challenger by the IBF.

 On October 27, 1988, Molina was at The Arco Arena in Sacramento, to challenge the IBF super featherweight champion Tony Lopez, in what marked the beginning of a three-fight rivalry between Molina and Lopez.
 Molina dropped Lopez in round two, but Lopez went on to retain the title by a split decision.